top of page

 In the world of tech startups, bootstrapping has a special cachet.
-Bootstrapped companies that make it big — say, to $100M ARR — without relying on venture capital or angel investors are looked on with something like awe.
-(Note that relying is the key word here; some boostrappers may take VC money, but only after they don’t truly need it.)
+Bootstrapped companies that make it big—say, to $100M ARR—without relying on venture capital or angel investors are looked on with awe and respect.
+(Note that relying is the key word here; some bootstrappers may eventually take VC money, but only after they don’t truly need it.)

-The founders of such companies are the Yodas of the tech startup world, full of hard-won wisdom and quotable advice.
-They know what it takes to grow a company to profitability the hard way.
+The founders who successfully bootstrapped their businesses are the Yodas of the tech startup world, full of hard-won wisdom and quotable advice.
+They know what it takes to grow a company to profitability, the hard way.

-Get inspired by the strategies the founders of MailChimp, Atlassian, and Tableau used to maximize their margins and grow without VC.
+Get inspired by the strategies the founders of MailChimp, Atlassian, and Tableau used to maximize their margins and bootstrap their growth to $100M ARR without venture capital.

 1. Figure out what your customers really need